general terms and conditions for addo sign

 Storage of data and backup

-Visma regularly carries out a security backup of personal data stored in the system.
-Backups are stored separately and securely so that the personal data can be restored.
-Instructions on the deletion of personal data include the deletion of personal data in backups.
+twoday regularly carries out a security backup of Personal Data stored in the Solution.
+Backups are stored separately and securely so that the Personal Data can be restored.
+Instructions on the deletion of Personal Data include the deletion of personal data in backups.

-Access rightsVisma ensures that employees only have access to the systems where relevant in order for them to perform their tasks.
-All employees are bound by Visma's guidelines and rules when accessing and processing personal data and are monitored when accessing client-specific information.
+twoday ensures that employees only have access to the Solution where relevant in order for them to perform their tasks.
+All employees are bound by twoday's guidelines and rules when accessing and processing Personal Data and are monitored when accessing client-specific information.

-Confidentiality All employees at Visma who have access to personal data are covered by confidentiality agreements.
+All employees at twoday who have access to Personal Data are covered by confidentiality agreements.

 Technical Security Surrounding the Signature in Addo Sign